bellaj/thirsty_men_problem/README.md

 You let them in, and you all gathered in the same room around a table and everybody asked you to drink.

 ## Now the problem :
-The bottle (½ littre) can **only fill 3 cups**.
+The bottle can **only fill 3 cups**.

 To overcome this problem you've ingeniously proposed a solution.
 You gave them **each an empty cup** and told them :
 >”Look guys I will drink a cup and give you the 2 remaining cups of water.
-But, I'll fill only the first and the last cups put on the table before me.
+But, **I'll fill only the first and the last cups** put on the table before me.
 The intermediaries cups will remain empty”

 ![illustration](https://i.ibb.co/wNsFxpw/ilustration.png)